 Sociological work on the transformations of data visualisation is still rather scarce.
 Although network visualisations, tag clouds, stream graphs and the like have abounded in data visualisation on the web, especially with the growth of graphics libraries and packages such as Hadley Wickhams ggplot2 (Wickham, 2009), Mike Bostock's d3.js, IBM's older ManyEyes or widely-used scientific plotting packages such as matplotlib and Matlab, and many others, we have little sense yet of the visual culture of these devices and their visual forms.
 Sociological work on scientific visualization offers some leads here (Latour et al., 1990; Myers, 2008) alongside work on visualization in finance (Pryke, 2010), but the visual culture of data as it moves out of scientific publication has received little attention.
 There is much scope for investigation of the seeing in data visualisation if, as Gillian Rose writes, 'different ways of seeing are bound up into different, more-or-less conscious, more-or-less elaborate, more-or-less consistent practices' (Rose, 2012: 549).
 Practices of data visualisation are routinized through the proliferation of certain visual forms (the network diagram, bubble plots and chloropleth maps are widely found) in different places.
-What do they make make visible?
+What do they make visible?
 Both in the visual culture of data, and in its own visualisation of digital data, digital sociology faces the problem of describing how patterns are produced at the intersection of various concretisations and abstractions.
 As Mike Savage suggests, we need to understand 'how pattern is derived and produced in social inscription devices' (Savage, 2009: 171), whether these devices are objects of analysis or part of our own methods.
 (Again, overlaps between the object of digital sociology and the methods of digital sociology occur at every turn.)

 Patterns arise in very different ways.
 On the one hand, many data visualisations seek to show something that is hard to see because it occurs on spatio-temporal scales that are difficult to directly see.
 For instance, Figure 3 seeks to convey something of the patterns associated with different scales of activity in Github repositories by counting events that appear in the Github timeline over an interval of two years (2012-2013).
 The general pattern shown here is the somewhat annoyingly ubiquitous 'power law' distribution of events that often shows up in social media data.
 At the left hand end, the high point refers to the millions of Github repositories consisting of one or two events.
 At the low end on the right, the curve approaches the x-axis, a small number of repositories receive many thousands of events.
 The power law distribution of events in social media often vexes data analysis and data visualization.
 Many social media processes yield heavy-tailed distributions when graphed.
 This common scaling of events across the 'many-some-rare' scales (Conte et al., 2012: 334) requires site-specific work.
 The visualization of repository event counts begins to do this by showing something of the different composition of the repositories on the different scales.
 The many small repositories mainly consist of the basic content-creating Push events.
 Mid-scale repositories show the presence of more social events such as Watch and Fork.
 The rarer very large repositories attract many more social events – Fork, Watch and PullRequest.